Meet Nikysha Gilliam, an educator from Los Angeles, California who participated in the Fulbright Teachers for Global Classrooms Program to Senegal.

 Why I applied

 I thought it was a wonderful opportunity to learn about other countries and cultures and form meaningful relationships with people there.
-I teach second-language learners.
-Most come from Central and South America.
-For them to learn about people who live in Africa waqs something I wanted them to participate in.
+For my students to learn about people who live in Africa was something I wanted them to participate in.
 I wanted to help them dismantle stereotypes about people from other cultures.

 What I did